Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 There are branches in other areas of Tokyo as well.
 Check the official website.

-Booking in advance is recommended; same-day visits may have no availability.
+Booking in advance is recommended, as same-day visits may have no availability.

 Time: 16:30–17:30

-Price: ¥3,080 JPY per person for one hour base fee + ¥880 per person on-site for 5 minutes of close interaction with otters.
+Price: ¥3,080 JPY per person for one hour basic fee + ¥880 per person on-site for 5 minutes of close interaction with otters.

 Travel